Sorry, you need to enable JavaScript to visit this website.

 At the level of secondary education Erasmus+ programme is available to VET pupils.
 Learner’s mobility of VET pupils is possible for VET schools in Serbia through KA1 Vocational Education and Training component of Erasmus+ programme as of 2017.
 This action can finance projects promoting VET traineeships up to 12 months.
 Pupils of secondary VET schools can be hosted at a workplace or at another VET school.

-The Future Leaders Exchange (FLEX) Programme is a United States Department of State-sponsored program for secondary school students from countries of Eurasia.
-The program provides merit-based scholarships for students to travel to the United States, live with a host family, and attend an U.S. high school for a full academic year.
-The program is free of charge as it is funded by the Government of the United States and, so far it is attended by over 600 students from Serbia.
+The Future Leaders Exchange (FLEX) Programme is a United States Department of State-sponsored programme for secondary school students from countries of Eurasia.
+The programme provides merit-based scholarships for students to travel to the United States, live with a host family, and attend an U.S. high school for a full academic year.
+The programme is free of charge as it is funded by the Government of the United States and, so far it is attended by over 600 students from Serbia.

 Promoting mobility in the context of non-formal learning, and of youth work

 Serbia takes part in the Erasmus+ Youth in Action, a key instrument for non-formal and informal learning in a European dimension.
-The Foundation Tempus has been delegated the task of a body in charge of provision of information and guidance service on outward learning mobility in a document issued by the Government in May 2019.
-In line with the document, the Foundation Tempus is in charge of implementing activities related to the internationalisation of education, promotion of formal and non – formal learning opportunities for young people with the aim of supporting international cooperation in education.
-For these purposes informing about opportunities to participate in Erasmus+ Youth in Action through website, email, telephone, individual consultations (all year), as well as Erazmus + Info days are being organized annually.
+The Foundation Tempus has been delegated the task of a body in charge of provision of information and guidance service on outward learning mobility in a document issued by the government in May 2019.
+In line with the document, the Foundation Tempus is in charge of implementing activities related to the internationalization of education, promotion of formal and non-formal learning opportunities for young people with the aim of supporting international cooperation in education.
+For these purposes informing about opportunities to participate in Erasmus+ Youth in Action through website, email, telephone, individual consultations (all year), as well as Erasmus + Info days are being organized annually.

 Quality assurance